Some relations between Schwarz-Pick inequality and von Neumann's inequality: Dilations of matrices and geometry

 Next, we will give a dilation type result.
 We give a sufficient condition on a diagonalizable commuting tuple $T$ acting on $\C^2$ for $B_{\Delta}$ to be a complete spectral domain for $T$.
 Of course, this is quite special case.
 However, Drury \cite{Dru1983} observed that every commuting tuple of $2\times 2$ matrices can be approximated by diagonalizable commuting tuples.
-So, the author hopes that the present approach leads to studying dilation theory for general (non-diagonalizable) $2\times 2$ matrices.
+So, we hope that the present approach leads to studying dilation theory for general (non-diagonalizable) $2\times 2$ matrices.

-We recall the definition of (complete) specral domains. \begin{definition} A domain $\Omega\subset\C^d$ is said to be a (resp. {\bf complete}) {\bf spectral domain} for a commuting $d$-tuple $T$ of operators if $\sigma(T)\subset\Omega$ and, (resp. for every positive integer $n$ and ) every holomorphic (resp. $n\times n$-matrix-valued) function $f$ on $\Omega$,
+We recall the definition of (complete) spectral domains. \begin{definition} A domain $\Omega\subset\C^d$ is said to be a ({\bf complete}) {\bf spectral domain} for a commuting $d$-tuple $T$ of operators if $\sigma(T)\subset\Omega$ and, (resp.\;for every positive integer $n$ and) every holomorphic (resp.\;$n\times n$-matrix-valued) function $f$ on $\Omega$,